NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_ec2/README.md

 ## Prerequisites
 The only prerequisite is an FSx for ONTAP file system running in your AWS account.

-## Architectual Overview
+## Architectural Overview

 This solution uses several components to collect and display all the pertinent metrics from your FSx for ONTAP file system.
-Instead of trying to describe them in words, the following architectual diagram does a great job of showing the components and how they interact with each other:
+Instead of trying to describe them in words, the following architectural diagram does a great job of showing the components and how they interact with each other:
 ![Architectural Diagram](images/FSxN-MonitoringStack-EC2.png)

 ## Deployment Overview

 There are two methods to deploy this solution, either via the AWS CloudFormation template or manually.
-The steps below are geared towrad the CloudFormation deployment method.
+The steps below are geared towards the CloudFormation deployment method.
 If you want to deploy manually, please refer to these [Manual Deployment Instructions](README-Manual.md).

 This deployment includes: